imjaiman/backend-inteview-problems/most-popular-java-interview-question.md

 hashcode and equals mehtod - https://java2blog.com/hashcode-and-equals-method-in-java/

-Compilation and Execution of a Java Program\
+Compilation and Execution of a Java Program.

 JVM Architecture

+Delete, drop and truncate diff